 The headset has a studio or DJ-style appearance and is larger and bulkier than most Bluetooth headsets.
 They are made of mostly plastic, with the earphones covered in a combination of vinyl and fabric, which can get hot if worn over long periods of time.
 The inside of the headband is lined with fabric, which makes the headphones more comfortable to hang around your neck.
 Overall, we found the headphones comfortable to wear if not a bit warm due to a lack of ventilation.

-The headphones delivered a full, rich sound–much better than the stock iPhone earphones and just about all in-ears we’ve tried.
+The headphones delivered a well-rounded sound–much better than the stock iPhone earphones and just about all in-ears we’ve tried.
 The bass, in particular, was deep and full.
 There was some audible background hiss that all Bluetooth headphones experience.
 The hiss is only clearly heard at higher volumes and generally did not interfere with the enjoyment of music (although some audiophiles might disagree).

 As mentioned, the headphones come with built-in controls for both audio and phone functions.
 The left earphone features an answer/end button for phone calls.
 The volume can be lowered or raised by twisting a circular knob around the earphone.